Detroit still gets a bad rap these days and I’ll even admit that I was a bit nervous about visiting the Motor City.

 Of course you’ll find suitable wifi to use to stay connected while you’re traveling as well as 24-hour front desk reception so there’s always someone available to help you if you have any questions.

 Rates for the hotel start at around $130 depending on the room you choose and how far in advance you place your booking.
-As for the rooms, there are a few different types of rooms to choose from that vary in size and features.
+As for the rooms, there are a few different room types that vary in size and features.
 I recommend going with a ground floor room if you want to take advantage of a small patio or a higher floor room if you’re hoping for a view of the city.

 My Stay at the Trumbull and Porter